Soham360/csp-fastpages/_posts/2022-09-20-Collegeboard-Notes.md

 - Acknowledge code segments used from other sources
 - Acknowledge media used from other sources
 - Differentiate what you and your partner(s) did
-- Clarify the functionality of your code
+- Explain the the function of the code

 ---